HomeStreaming & TVShowtime

 Practical tips from our testing

-The limits and downsides worth knowing
+The limits, costs and downsides worth knowing

 Good alternatives if Showtime is not the fit

-If the bundled approach is not for you, or you want to round out your watchlist, there are a few worth a look.
-Starz is the closest spiritual sibling, with a similar lineup of bold original dramas and movies, and a cleaner, more focused app if that matters to you.
+If the bundled approach is not for you, or you want to round out your watchlist, a few are worth a look.
+Starz is the closest spiritual sibling, with a similar lineup of bold original dramas and movies, and a more focused app if that matters to you.
 For a deeper bench of blockbuster films and HBO originals, the HBO Max app is the obvious rival, and our HBO Max guide covers how to get the most from it on a tablet.

 FAQ